audaciaconsulting/Audacia.Auth/openiddict/README.md

 ### Configuring Application Cookie

 When the authentication coookie is issued this contains information such as what URL the frontend client will use to login/ logout with.
-This is important as this sets the configuration for `openid-configuration` which is request by the `oidc` client used in the front-end framework.
+This is important as this sets the configuration for `openid-configuration` which is requested by the OAuth library used in the front-end framework.

 You can check what `openid-configuration` is getting set by looking at the config which is located at the this endpoint `https://<identity-url>/.well-known/openid-configuration` to make the approirate changes.
 This can be extremely useful when implementing the client to handle the OAuth process as apart of the [UI changes](#ui-changes).